hhandika/segul/README.md

 Documentation: [GitHub Wiki](https://github.com/hhandika/segul/wiki)

+Citation:

+> Handika, H. and Esselstyn, J. A. In prep.
+SEGUL: An ultrafast, memory efficient, and cross-platform alignment manipulation tool for phylogenomics.

 ## Supported Platforms

 The app may work in any Rust supported [platform](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
 Below is a list of operating system that we tested and is guaranteed to work: